blue-v27/OSU-clone/README.md

 # OSU-clone
-this is just a meme
+this is just a meme, I should only make a list about things I would keep